epge-classes/finance-1-2026/Topics.md

 ### Disaster Models
 - Barro (2006) and Wachter (2013);
 - How would you calibrate that?

-### Production-Based Asset Pricing (maybe)
-- What happens when we make consumption endogenous?
-- The role of technology shocks;

 ### A Bit of Option Pricing and Black-Scholes
 - What are options?